 • Save

-Bagwa Lake Campground is equipped with a bear cache, pit latrine (i.e. outhouse), and two fire pits (one for each campsite).
-Since it’s a backcountry site, you’ll want to bring your own toilet paper (just in case!) and only burn firewood provided by Parks Canada staff.
-There are also a couple of picnic tables to sit and enjoy the evening stillness.
+Bagwa has two campsites available for reservation on a first come, first served basis, and this Prince Albert National Park camping offers true backcountry bliss.
+The campground is equipped with a bear cache, outhouse, and two fire pits (one for each campsite).
+Bring your own toilet paper (just in case) and only burn firewood provided by Parks Canada.
+Each site has a picnic table to sit and enjoy the stillness of the evening.

-Note: All backcountry campgrounds along the Bagwa Canoe Route are equipped with tent sites, pit toilets, picnic tables and fire pit at each site (firewood provided), and a bear cache.
+Note: All backcountry campgrounds on the Bagwa Canoe Route are equipped with groomed tent sites, pit toilets, picnic tables and fire pit at each site (firewood provided), and a bear cache.

 • Save